Aveek-Saha/snek-qr/README.md

 # Snek QR

-Create a game of snake thats less than ~2.8 KB, which is the maximum amount of binary data a QR code can hold.
+A game of snake thats less than ~2.8 KB, which is the maximum amount of binary data a QR code can hold.

 #### Can you fit a game of snake on a QR code?
 The answer is **yes**, and `Matt KC` goes through the process in this great video: https://www.youtube.com/watch?v=ExwqNreocpg.
+You can also read his [post](https://itsmattkc.com/etc/snakeqr/)

 #### So what's this project for?
 The code or the exact steps used in the video weren't linked, so I wanted to chalenge myself to see if I could do it.
 I've taken a slightly different